scollier/summit2014DockerLab/03-Containers-Can-Talk.md

     tail -f /var/log/audit/audit.log | grep -i avc

 Launch the container.
-The directory */mariadb/db* needs to be created.
-That directory will be bind mounted inside the container.
+The /mariadb/db directory already exists and has database content inside.

     docker run -d -v /mariadb/db:/var/lib/mysql -p 3306:3306 --name mariadb summit/mariadb

 Did the container start as expected?
 You should see some AVC's.
-Look at the logs on the container.
+Look at the logs on the container and see the *permission denied* messages.

     docker logs mariadb

 You will need to allow the proper SELinux permissions on the local */mariadb/db* directory so *MariaDB* can access the directory.
+Right now it's at *default_t*, this needs to be changed per below.

     ls -lZd /mariadb/db